biancashiromoto/jest-unit-tests/README.md

 1. Clone the repository
 2. Install the dependencies by running `npm install`
 3. Run the tests by running `npm test`
+4. Run all tests coverage by running `npm test -- --coverage`
 <hr>

 ## 📁 Files